The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: A Battery of Agents

 \subsubsection{Foraging Experiment}

 We studied four types of agents on the foraging task in Figure \ref{fig:ForagingExperiment}.
 To serve as a baseline for chance performance on this test, we used a random action agent.
 This agent selects one of 9 actions with equal probability.
 The number of steps to take performing that action is a positive number drawn from a clipped normal distribution with mean of 5 and a standard deviation of 1, rounded to the nearest integer.
 We also designed a heuristic agent, to provide an example of near-optimal performance on this task.
-This agent navigates towards good goals using raycasts (15 rays over the frontal 60 degrees).
+This agent navigates towards good goals using raycasts (45 rays over the frontal 60 degrees).
 When it gets stuck (i.e., its velocity is near 0 in all dimensions), it moves forwards and left or forwards and right with a probability of 0.5 until its velocity increases again.
-We then implemented two Deep Reinforcement Learning agents.
-Proximal Policy Optimisation (PPO) was trained on raycasts of the environment, emitting 15 rays over the frontal 60 degrees.
-It was trained for 1M steps on the task, with a randomised starting position (fixed $z$-coordinate, fixed $y$-coordinate, randomised $x$-coordinate).
-Dreamer-v3 was trained on a 64$\times$64 RGB pixel input for 1M steps, on the same task with a randomised starting position.
-We used the XL variant of dreamer-v3, which has 200M learnable parameters.
-For smoothed training curves for these agents see Appendix \ref{app:further-results-foraging}.
-We then evaluated all four agents on 100 episodes of the spawner tree task.
-The distribution of results can be seen in Figure \ref{fig:ForagingBoxPlots}.
-Dreamer-v3 and PPO performed similarly and above the level of chance defined by the random action agent.
-A Kruskall-Wallis Rank Sum Test indicates that there was a significant difference between the agents ($\chi^2$(3) = 212.92, p < 0.00001).
-Post-hoc Dunn Test statistics \cite{FSADunnTest} indicate that all agents are significantly different from each other, except for dreamer-v3 and PPO (see Appendix \ref{app:further-results-foraging}).
+We then trained two deep reinforcement learning agents, Proximal Policy Optimisation (PPO) and Dreamer-v3, on the task, with 64$\times$64 pixel input for one million steps each.
+We used the XL variant of Dreamer-v3, which has 200M learnable parameters.
+We then evaluated all four agents on 100 episodes of the Foraging task.
+The training curves for PPO and Dreamer-v3, as well as the distribution of results for all four agents, are presented in Figure \ref{fig:ForagingBoxPlots}.
+Note that all training curves presented in this paper are smoothed using 100-episode partial moving averages.
+Dreamer-v3, PPO, and the Heuristic Agent performed similarly and above the level of chance defined by the random action agent, evidence of efficient foraging strategies that approximately maximise reward.
+A Kruskall-Wallis Rank Sum Test indicates that there was a significant difference between the agents ($\chi^2$(3) = 318.16, p < 0.00001).
+Post-hoc Dunn Test statistics (\cite{FSADunnTest}) indicate that all agents are significantly different from each other, except for Dreamer-v3 and the Heuristic Agent (see Appendix \ref{app:further-results-foraging}).